WdnLiu/Endless-Dream/README.md

 To run on windows simply unzip the EndlessDream.zip file and run the .exe

 ## Linux (no sound support)
-Download the repository and compile with the cmake
+Download the repository and compile with the cmake, some dependencies are needed, see install.md